Pathology - Medical Microbiology Fellowship

 - John Iafrate, MD,

-Associate Professor of Pathology, Director, Molecular Pathology Laboratory
+Associate Professor of Pathology, Director, Center for Integrated Diagnostics

 - Kent B Lewandrowski, MD

-Associate Professor of Pathology, Director of Pathology Laboratory and Molecular Medicine
+Professor of Pathology, Associate Chief, Laboratory and Molecular Medicine

 Fellows in Medical Microbiology must complete either: